Dayasuvagiya/Happy-health/documentation/testing.md

 NavBar responsiveness | NavBar becomes hamburger menu on below mediam screen | As expected Images resize on mobile | Images resize on mobile | As expected Layout becomes linear on mobile | Layout becomes linear on mobile | As expected |
-Form Buttons transparent coour on hover | Form Buttons transparent coour on hover | As expected Messages are displayed for user action | All messages shown as expected | As expected Footer links all work when clicked | Footer links all work when clicked | As expected Button on home page for users not logged in | button redirects to Register Page | As expected Other URLs without login | page redirects to login | As expected
+On smaller screens, the list of employees is displayed horizontally | scroll through the list horizontally | As expected Form Buttons transparent coour on hover | Form Buttons transparent coour on hover | As expected Messages are displayed for user action | All messages shown as expected | As expected Invalid user-name or Password dispay error message | Message "Invalid username or password!" displays | As expected User Can't use existing userId or Email | Error message "Email id or name already exist, please use another" display | As Expected
+Footer links all work when clicked | Footer links all work when clicked | As expected Button on home page for users not logged in | button redirects to Register Page | As expected Other URLs without login | page redirects to login | As expected